amanmadov/msin617-final-project/README.md

 - Color codes and the combinations are taken from Touro's GST website.
 - Some of the text content is copied from Touro's GST website and Udacity's website.
 - Images are taken from Pexels.com.
-- Only font-awesome icons and Google's 'Poppins' font is used as an external source.
+- Only font-awesome icons and Google's 'Poppins' font is used as an external resource.
 - No CSS framework is used throughout the project.
 - Every CSS rule and HTML sections for different parts of the website is commented in detail.